How to Identify Dog Separation Anxiety — and How to Rule It Out

 • A confinement-intolerant dog may tolerate being alone but struggles with being confined.

-Conduct a Couple of Tests
+How to Tell the Difference: Conduct a Couple of Tests

 To determine which issue your dog is dealing with, try conducting two simple tests: